San Diego's Premier Social Network Afoot

 Walkabout International is a nonprofit, all-volunteer educational organization that promotes walking in urban, suburban and rural environments throughout the world for like-minded ‘soles’ who enjoy the pleasures of putting one foot in front of the other for fun, fitness, discovery and socializing.
 Every year we conduct hundreds of free walks in San Diego neighborhoods as well as day trips in California and extended, behind-the-scenes walking tours in the US and abroad.

 TO JOIN A WALK begin by looking through our listing for a walk description that matches your needs.
 Whether you are a beginning walker seeking exercise, a newcomer to San Diego, a hiker looking for an experienced guide, or simply are interested in exploring San Diego with a congenial group, you’ll find something of interest.
 When you find a convenient date and time, just show up at the meeting place.
 The walks are free, no reservation is needed and the only cost — if you continue to walk with us — is $20 a year for our monthly newsletter.
-One free copy of our newsletter ("San Diego Feets") is available by calling the office between 10 am and 2 p.m. weekdays or Here.
+One free copy of our newsletter (“San Diego Feets”) is available by simply selecting on the “Get your Free Complimentary Issue” Icon on the sidebar of calling the office during our business hours.

 Consider the different flavors of time – time that comes from people planning and conducting local walks; time that comes from people helping at the office in Liberty Station; time that comes from people serving on special committees and boards; time that comes from people fostering partnerships with other organizations poised toward walking; time that comes from people conceiving, coordinating and conducting tours and trips beyond San Diego.

 The second kind of “fuel” is money.
 It also comes in different flavors: money that comes from Newsletters subscriptions; money from tax-deductible contributions; money from special events; money from our trips and tours.
 It is this last source that prompts this message.